Dr Stefania Cerretelli

 For the above-mentioned project, Stefania mapped the distribution of ecosystem services and the integration of social and economic aspects with the environmental factors in affecting the land degradation.

-Sustainability-Intensification Trade-offs in Coffee Agroforestry in Central America
+SEACAF - Sustainability-Intensification Trade-offs in Coffee Agroforestry in Central America (2019-2022)

-The project “Sustainability-Intensification Trade-offs in Coffee Agroforestry in Central America” is funded by the University of Greenwich and have as partners CATIE in Costa Rica (The Tropical Agricultural Research and Higher Education Center) and the Universidad del Valle de Guatemala)
+“Sustainability-Intensification Trade-offs in Coffee Agroforestry in Central America” was a BBSRC/GCRF funded project with partners from Costa Rica (CATIE - The Tropical Agricultural Research and Higher Education Centre) and Guatemala (Universidad del Valle de Guatemala).

 Coffee agri-systems vary from intensive monoculture plantations to forest-like coffee agroforests and therefore provide a model system to evaluate the trade-offs and potential synergies between intensification and sustainability.
-Coffee agri-systems will be compared in two countries in Central America, Costa Rica where production has been more intensive even within agroforestry systems and Guatemala where traditional coffee agroforestry systems predominate.
-A long-term coffee agroforestry experiment was established in Costa Rica in 2000 comparing different agroforestry shade trees and coffee monoculture under different levels of agronomic inputs.
-Provisioning, supporting and indicators of regulating ecosystem services will be evaluated in this experiment and on around 80-90 coffee farms in each country representing different typologies of coffee production.
-The typologies will cover a range of intensity of production (levels of fertilizer use) and sustainability (levels of shade trees).
-This will evaluate the capacity of each system to provide supporting services (light, nutrients and water) to sustain production and a coffee agroforestry model will estimate regulating services of greenhouse gas sequestration or emissions, and water balance and quality.
+Coffee agri-systems of Costa Rica where production has been more intensive even within agroforestry systems, and Guatemala where traditional coffee agroforestry systems predominate are compared.
+Provisioning, supporting and indicators of regulating ecosystem services are evaluated on around 80-90 coffee farms in each country representing different typologies of coffee production with a range of intensity of production (levels of fertilizer use) and sustainability (levels of shade trees).
 The results of this project will inform the best strategies and support for farmers to enable sustainable productive livelihoods while meeting the product demands of markets and environmental demands of society.
-Ultimately the results should inform the ongoing debate in forums such as the Food and Climate Research Network on whether agricultural development should intensify production and spare land for the environment or opt for more sustainable production system providing ecosystems services but with a bigger land coverage.